SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 ![Figure: Bad example - The dinosaur’s method of documentation](old-documentation.png)
 :::

-The old school way is document first – lots of planning, and lots of heavy documentation created upfront before even a single line of code is written.
+The old school way is document first – lots of planning and lots of heavy documentation created upfront before even a single line of code is written.

 This is the method most familiar to teams who are comfortable with Waterfall and have possibly never heard of Agile.
 Documentation can normally be characterized by: